 Four types of Frame-Alignment

-Wikipedia has some information on the 4-types of frame alignment: frame bridging, frame amplification, frame extension and frame transformation.
+The Book, Frame Alignment Processes, Micromobilization, and Movement Participation outlines the 4-types of frame alignment: frame bridging, frame ampliflication, frame extension and frame transformation.

 - Frame bridging involves the “linkage of two or more ideologically congruent but structurally unconnected frames regarding a particular issue or problem”